Cao Rui: Campaigns against Shu Han

 One immediate threat that Cao Rui had to deal with after he became emperor were attacks from Shu Han's chancellor, Zhuge Liang.
-Zhuge had, after the death of Shu Han's founding emperor, Liu Bei, initially taken a passive posture militarily with regard to the Shu Han-Cao Wei border, while reestablishing an alliance with Sun Quan's Eastern Wu, in order to rest the people and the troops.
-In 227, he, under the theory that Shu Han was naturally a weaker state than Cao Wei and, if it had just sat and done nothing, would eventually be swallowed up by Cao Wei anyway, started a series of five campaigns north.
+Zhuge had, after the death of Shu Han's founding emperor, Liu Bei, initially taken a passive posture militarily with regards to the Shu Han-Cao Wei border, while re-establishing an alliance with Sun Quan's Eastern Wu, in order to rest the people and the troops.
+In 227, he, under the theory that Shu Han was naturally a weaker state than Cao Wei and, if it had just sat and done nothing, would eventually be swallowed up by Cao Wei anyway, started a series of five northern campaigns.

-During these campaigns, Cao Rui's response generally was to head to the metropolitan Chang'an — a politically important city that Wei could not afford to lose — and then commission generals to the frontlines to ward off Zhuge's attacks.
+During these campaigns, Cao Rui's response generally was to head to the metropolitan Chang'an—a politically important city that Wei could not afford to lose—and then commission generals to the frontlines to ward off Zhuge's attacks.
 This strategy had the effect of boosting the morale of the troops and shortening the communication line.
 Being fairly quickly updated as to the events at the frontlines, Cao Rui could also keep the central empire under his watch.
 Ultimately, Zhuge's campaigns were futile; after his death in 234, his plan was largely abandoned by his successors Jiang Wan and Fei Yi.
-That did not mean that there was peace on the borders with Shu Han, however, as nearly yearly there were battles between the two states.
+However, that did not mean that there was peace on the borders with Shu Han, as nearly every year, there would be battles between the two states.
 However, there would be no major confrontations on the scale of Zhuge's campaigns for the rest of Cao Rui's reign.